Calcutta HC restrains Mamata Banerjee from making defamatory comments about West Bengal governor

 The Calcutta High Court on Tuesday restrained West Bengal Chief Minister Mamata Banerjee and three others from making defamatory statements against Governor CV Ananda Bose till August 14, reported Bar and Bench.

-The court was hearing an interim application moved by Bose as part of his defamation suit against Banerjee, two West Bengal MLAs – Sayantika Banerjee and Reyat Hossain Sarkar – and Trinamool Congress leader Kunal Ghosh.
+The court was hearing an interim application moved by Bose as part of his defamation suit against Banerjee, Trinamool Congress leader Kunal Ghosh and two MLAs from the party – Sayantika Banerjee and Reyat Hossain Sarkar.

 The case relates to statements made by Banerjee and the others after sexual harassment allegations were made against Bose in May by a staffer at the Raj Bhavan in Kolkata.